 Erik was born in southern Chile, where he spent his formative years scrambling through bamboo thickets and flooded woodlands, discovering tapaculos, wiretails and rayaditos.
-These encounters inspired a curiosity for birds and their environment.
-Leading him to pursue a career in science, specifically, studying ecology and evolution in birds – subjects that he is always keen to discuss when leading a group.
+These encounters inspired a curiosity for birds and their environment, leading him to pursue a career in science.
+Specifically, studying ecology and evolution of birds – subjects that he is always keen to discuss when leading a group.

-Since his late teens he has strived to travel extensively throughout Chile, exploring its myriad of stunning landscapes and habitats, in an attempt to see all the birds it has to offer - soaking in all the “postcard-perfect” scenery along the way.
-More recently, this drive has broadened to search for birds further afield, for which he has embarked on birding trips to Morocco, Western Sahara, Israel, Cambodia, Madagascar, Australia, Canada, and throughout Europe.
+Since his late teens he has taken every change he gets to travel throughout Chile, exploring its myriad of stunning landscapes and habitats, in an attempt to see all the birds it has to offer - soaking in all the “postcard-perfect” landscapes along the way.
+More recently, this drive has broadened and motivated him to search for birds further afield, embarking on birding trips to Ecuador, Morocco, Western Sahara, Israel, Cambodia, Madagascar, Australia, Canada, and throughout Europe.

 During his undergraduate degree in biological sciences, Erik studied aspects of the ecology and conservation of the endangered Huemul deer in Patagonia.
-Then moving on to obtain a PhD in the UK, studying the ecology and evolution of body size of island birds in Australia.
-He is also involved in eBird as a regional reviewer and is part of the Red the Observadores de Aves y Vida Silvestre de Chile (ROC), with whom he is involved in waterfowl and Andean Geese population monitoring.
+Then moving on to obtain a PhD at Oxford, studying the ecology and evolution of body size of island birds in Australia.
+He is also involved in eBird as a regional reviewer for southern Chile and is part of the Red the Observadores de Aves y Vida Silvestre de Chile (ROC), with whom he is involved in waterbird and Andean Geese population monitoring, and starting a long-term banding station.
 He is a native speaker of both English and Spanish.

 Find out more about the guide